steviecs/steviecs.github.io/src/content/blog/ai-as-a-brand-identity.md

 heroImage: '/are-you-ai.png'
 ---

-In 2007, Apple re-branded from ‘_Apple Computers_’ to simply ‘_Apple_’.
-This might not register as a particularly significant change, but it holds a quiet importance that shouldn't be understated.
+In 2007, Apple re-branded from ‘_Apple Computers_’ to ‘_Apple_’.
+This might not register as a significant change, but it holds a quiet importance that shouldn't be understated.
 Not only did this better reflect their broader focus beyond just computers, but it was a strategic move away from a redundant moniker that bound their identity to the value prop of what became a saturated, commonplace technology.

 Why specify ‘computers’ in your name when that’s the foundation of your industry?